The Aha! Moment: How to Find It, Examples, UX Tips

 2. Gather User Feeback on Their Experience With Your Product

-Next, reach out and talk to your users to gather qualitative feedback to supplement and validate what you’ve already learned and initially hypothesized from the quantitative data.
 If the numbers from your product data show a correlation between specific user behaviors and retention, your users can help explain the “why” in more detail.
-To do this, talk to both retained and churned users.
+Talk to both retained and churned users.

 To better understand what your retained users value most about your product, send them an email or survey with some of the following questions: